Santoshah/spacex/README.md

 # SSR
-I have setup SSR in this project and tested locally with `npm run serve:ssr` this command which is working fine.
-I could see data when I do view source also I see many warning and unsual error code so I do not use it during build.
+I have setup SSR in this project.